cbmr-data/cbmr-data.github.io/esrum/source/tips/snakemake.rst

 described below.

 **********************************
- Running snakemake jobs via Slurm
+ Running Snakemake jobs via Slurm
 **********************************

 The recommended way to use Snakemake with Slurm is to use the